HiSPARC/firmware/doc/messages.rst

 Trigger condition
 -----------------

-The trigger condition byte is set by Labview.
+The trigger condition byte is set by LabView.
 The content of this byte selects a pattern that allows a coincidence of the input event signals which go over threshold.
 Every input signal can be discriminated with two threshold levels;
 a low- and a high level.
 A HiSPARC electronic unit has two inputs.
 Two units